2026 Department of War Fallen Firefighter Memorial

-U.S. Tech.
-Sgt.
-Daniel Merritt, 312th Training Squadron instructor, rings the ceremonial bell during the final call at the annual Department of War Fallen Firefighter Memorial, Goodfellow Air Force Base, Texas, Mar.
+U.S. Air Force Chief Master Sgt.
+Michael Nalley, 312th Training Squadron senior enlisted leader, speaks at the annual Department of War Fallen Firefighter Memorial, Goodfellow Air Force Base, Texas, Mar.
 6, 2026.
-The ringing of a bell is a tradition that harks back to the earliest days of firefighting tradition.
+Nalley spoke on the importance of each honoree added to the memorial and how they personified “Service before self” as firefighters.
 (U.S. Air Force photo by Senior Airman Brian Lummus)

 |Date Taken: